CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 ## Give CloudReactor permissions

-To have CloudReactor manage your tasks in your AWS environment, first you need to give CloudReactor permissions in AWS to run tasks, schedule tasks, create services, and trigger Workflows by deploying the [CloudReactor AWS CloudFormation template](https://github.com/CloudReactor/aws-role-template),
+To have CloudReactor manage your tasks in your AWS environment, you'll need to give CloudReactor permissions in AWS to run tasks, schedule tasks, create services, and trigger Workflows by deploying the [CloudReactor AWS CloudFormation template](https://github.com/CloudReactor/aws-role-template),